TexasInstruments/edgeai-tidlrunner/docs/runtime_settings.md

 ### input_mean and input_scale

 input_mean and input_scale are options that are unique for every model.
-If there are not provided, default values will be used. input_mean substraction and input_scale is applied to normalize the input and then it is given to the model.
+If there are not provided, default values will be used. input_mean subtraction and input_scale is applied to normalize the input and then it is given to the model.
 Setting correct values for this is important to get a functionally correct model.

 In [settings_default.py](../edgeai_tidlrunner/runner/modules/vision/settings/settings_default.py) the values are set as follows:
 ```